koctodox/Scylla/README.md

 # Scylla
-Scylla is an open source simple framework With Scala &amp; Akka &amp; Slick
+Scylla is an open source - simple web framework with Scala &amp; Akka &amp; Slick